MAS FINANCIAL SERVICES LIMITED

 The Company has no Foreign Exchange earnings and outgo.

 Your Company continues to give prime importance to the function ofreceivables management as it considers this the ultimate reflection of the correctness ofmarketing strategy as well as appraisal techniques.
-The Net NPA of the Company is1.70% of Asset under Management as on March 31 2022.
+The Net stage 3 of the Company is1.70% of Asset under Management as on March 31 2022.

-FORMAL EVALUATION OF THE PERFORMANCE OF THE BOARD COMMITTEES OF THEBOARD AND INDIVIDUAL DIRECTORS:
+FORMAL EVALUATION OF THE PERFORMACE OF THE BOARD COMMITTEES OF THEBOARD AND INDIVIDUAL DIRECTORS:

 (a) Performance of the directors; and